-Being in control of your finances means you’re very money-conscious and know precisely how much you spend each month, how much comes in, and how much you’re saving.
-It’s so beneficial to have control over your finances as it just puts you in a more comfortable position in life.
-You worry less about money, which releases so much stress and makes you happier.
+Being in control of your finances means you’re very money-conscious and know precisely how much you spend each month, how much comes in, and how much you save.

 Bearing that in mind, here are some of the most significant financial terms I believe you should know before you’re 40.
 If you’re passed that age already, then read through the list and see how many terms you actually know!
 Anyway, here they are:

 I’ll start with interest rates, probably the most prominent term in the financial world.
 You see it everywhere, and it’s very significant.
 An interest rate is a percentage charge fixed on any money borrowed by anyone.
 It ends up adding up to the cost of borrowing the money.